The Difference Between Class 4 and Class 5 Softswitch

-The VoIP industry is passing through a revolutionary time with new developments in the IP Communications arena.
-Nowadays many young entrepreneurs are getting into the VoIP business owing to the boom in this field.
-The communication business is growing rapidly with the increase in the subscribers base, who are adopting features like instant messaging, video calls, conferencing etc.
+The VoIP industry is passing through a revolutionary phase with new developments in the IP Communications arena.
+Nowadays, many young entrepreneurs are getting into the VoIP business owing to the boom in this field.
+The communication business is growing rapidly with the increase in the subscriber base.
+VoIP Service providers are therefore trying their best to offer quality services by upgrading the existing VoIP infrastructure.
+In this blog, we are going to dig deep into class 4 vs class 5 Softswitch – two important core components of modern-day VoIP networks.
+We will also learn about how a softswitch works as a middle device for initiating and routing any call through a telecommunication network.

-According to a comprehensive research report by Market Research Future (MRFR), Global VoIP Market is predicted to reach USD 58.21 billion by 2025 at a CAGR of 12.2%.
+According to a comprehensive research report by Market Research Future (MRFR), the Global VoIP Market is predicted to reach USD 58.21 billion by 2025 at a CAGR of 12.2%.

-What is a Softswitch
+What is a Softswitch?

-This is one of the most common terminologies of a VoIP business, which you might have come across many times.
-A softswitch is software used in the telecommunication network for launching, maintaining, routing and terminating sessions in Voice over IP (VoIP) networks.
+This is one of the most common terminologies of a VoIP business which you might have come across many times.
+A softswitch is software used in the telecommunication network for launching, maintaining, routing, and terminating sessions in Voice over IP (VoIP) networks.
 Internet-based telephony and a growing number of traditional telecommunication networks use this software switch to manage the connection of phone calls.

 Call switching in the telecommunication industry is a long-term practice to interface the caller to the intended recipient.
-It was a manual process earlier when the phone administrators shifted the phone line physically, starting with one circuit then onto the next, to interface the call between a caller and recipient.
-In the present scenario, if you notice a typical VoIP architecture, the manual call routing had moved on to an automated process with the help of a softswitch.
+It was a manual process earlier when the phone administrators shifted the phone line physically, starting with one circuit and then onto the next, to interface the call between a caller and recipient.
+In the present scenario, if you notice a typical VoIP architecture, the manual call routing has moved on to an automated process with the help of a softswitch.

 class 4 softswitch